Chief Chris Stutes

 a Sergeant, he worked primarily as a midnight shift supervisor.
 He also

 performed specialized assignments of Traffic Sergeant, Commander of the Crisis

 Negotiations Team, and Leader of the Crash Response Team.
 In January 2017, Chief Stutes was promoted to Captain and took over the Administrative Services Section.
 In June 2022, Chris was appointed as Chief of Police.

 Chief Stutes graduated from Cedarville University in 1995 with a Bachelor of Arts degree in Criminal Justice and Sociology.
 In 2015, Chief Stutes completed The Ohio State University, John Glenn School of Public Affairs, Public Safety Leadership Academy.
 In addition, he graduated from the FBI National Academy, Class #278 in December 2019.
 In December 2022, Chief Stutes graduated from Tiffin University with a Master of Science in Justice Administration.
 Chief Stutes received the Meritorious Service Award in 1999; the Leadership Award in 2006, 2012, and 2014; the Distinguished Service Award in 2005; and the Casey Elliott Memorial “City’s Finest” Award in 2005.
-Chris is married to his wife Jessica; together, they have two children, Nate and Cati.
+Chris is married to his wife Jessica; together, they have two children and two grandchildren.
 Chief Stutes and his wife enjoy riding their Harleys and travelling.